ajakef/gemlog/README.md

 * Run `pip install --upgrade gemlog` on the command line to update gemlog to the newest version.

 * Run [this demo](https://github.com/ajakef/gemlog/tree/main/demo) to ensure that everything works on your system and as an example of a typical workflow.
+On a typical laptop, conversion may take on the order of 10 wall-clock seconds per day of data for one station (or, a unitless ratio of approximately 10^-4 between conversion time and data duration).

 * If you have data files that lack GPS information (e.g., because they were recorded on a high-altitude balloon, indoors, or underground), AND you're ok with having imprecise sample timing, run [this demo](https://github.com/ajakef/gemlog/tree/main/demo_missing_gps) too.